teoprog/EasySave/EasySave/README.md

 ## If you encounter some problems with the visibility of the branch
 git checkout -b [branch_name] origin/[branch_name]

-## More explications
+## More explanations
 At the right panel :
     - The modification correspond at what you have modified, when you commit it will disappear (same behaviour as red file when you do "git status" on bash)
     Notice that you can see specific changes on a file with a solid line next to the number of the line.
-    - index change it correspond at what you can commit and push on the github (same behaviour as "git add [file_name]" on git bash).
+    - index changes: it corresponds to what you can commit and push on the github (same behaviour as "git add [file_name]" on git bash).
-    - All the changes you chose are index, you can now commit for share them with the team, on Visual it correspond to the textfield with validate index changes, write a short message corresponding to what you've done and click on this button (same behaviour as "git push" on bash).
+    - All the changes you chose are indexed, you can now commit for share them with the team, on Visual it correspond to the textfield with validate index changes, write a short message corresponding to what you've done and click on this button (same behaviour as "git push" on bash).